 Located at 4650 Hwy 17 S, North Myrtle Beach, SC

 Mom and dad can relax and unwind with samples of any of Duplin’s sweet muscadine wines.
 You may even learn a thing or two about the winemaking and bottling processes.
 After enjoying some wine, hit the local shops and grab dinner at nearby Barefoot Landing.
+Read more about our trip to Duplin Winery!

 See the Stars at Ingram Planetarium